 Live Example

-This is West Hartford Town Hall.
+This is a live town-hall demo.
 Real departments.
 Real room numbers.
 Real conversations.
 Try it yourself.

 This is exactly how it works inside a town building.